mindwaveventures/join-us/answers.md

 ## Introductions

 Answer 1 - Who are you?
-What do you like building?         <!-- Am J.SIVASANKAR (MERN) Full stack developer -->
+What do you like building?
+Am J.SIVASANKAR (MERN) Full stack developer

-Answer 2- Do you own a PC and have a good internet        <!--Yes i own PC with 5G internet connection-->
+Answer 2- Do you own a PC and have a good internet        Yes i own PC with 5G internet connection connection?
- connection?
 Let's hear those specs 💪!

-Answer 3- Your stackoverflow, linkedin, personal site.    <!-- Its My Portfolio please check it      https://gregorious-swan-077c44.netlify.app/  -->
+Answer 3- Your stackoverflow, linkedin, personal site.
+Its My Portfolio please check it      https://gregorious-swan-077c44.netlify.app/
 Anything you'd want us to see.

-Answer 4- What programming languages have you messed around with?   <!--Python-->
+Answer 4- What programming languages have you messed around with?
+Python

-Answer 5 - Programming languages, compilers, runtimes etc              <!--am a Pure JAVASCRIPT DEVELOPER -->
+Answer 5 - Programming languages, compilers, runtimes etc              am a Pure JAVASCRIPT DEVELOPER

-  - What OS do you run?          <!--Windows-->
+  - What OS do you run?
+Windows

-  - What editor/IDE do you use?  <!--VS code-->
+  - What editor/IDE do you use?
+VS code

 Answer 6- Are you more into front-end or back-end?
-(If you're into web development).        <!--Back-End (NodeJS-ExpressJS)-->
+(If you're into web development).
+Back-End (NodeJS-ExpressJS)-->

-Answer 7- Are you interested in AI/ML, Systems Programming or anything outside your current domain.    <!--Always am excited learning New Techs so Definitely Yes-->
+Answer 7- Are you interested in AI/ML, Systems Programming or anything outside your current domain.
+Always am excited learning New Techs so Definitely Yes

-Answer 8- What are you learning now?    <!--React Native-->
+Answer 8- What are you learning now?
+React Native